Non-Parametric Probabilistic Robustness: A Conservative Risk Estimator under Unknown Perturbation Distributions: Experiments

 \section{Experiments}

-\paragraph{Experimental setup} We conduct experiments on CIFAR-10, CIFAR-100, and Tiny ImageNet using ResNet18/50, WideResNet50, and VGG16 as the base classifiers.
-Our GMM-based perturbation generator is trained with different numbers of mixture components ($K \in \{3,7,12\}$) under four conditioning strategies: independent, label-dependent, input-dependent, and jointly dependent.
-We evaluate performance under $L_\infty$-norm perturbation budget with radii $\varepsilon \in \{4/255,, 8/255,, 16/255\}$.
-The model is optimized using the C\&W margin loss for 50 epochs with Adam ($\text{lr}=5\times10^{-4}$).
-All experiments are implemented in Python~3.10 and PyTorch~2.5.1 on two NVIDIA RTX~3090 GPUs.
-Additional experimental details are provided in Appendix~\ref{app:exp_setting}.
+\paragraph{Experimental setup} We evaluate our method on CIFAR-10, CIFAR-100, and Tiny ImageNet using ResNet18/50, WideResNet50, and VGG16 as base classifiers.
+The perturbation distribution is modeled by a GMM with varying numbers of components ($K \in \{3,7,12\}$) and learned under four conditioning strategies: input-independent, label-dependent, input-dependent, and joint input--label dependence, which together capture a broad range of dependency structures.
+All evaluations are conducted under an $L_\infty$ perturbation budget with $\gamma \in \{4/255, 8/255, 16/255\}$.
+The distribution parameters are learned for 50 epochs using Adam with learning rate $5\times10^{-4}$.
+Experiments are implemented in Python~3.10 and PyTorch~2.5.1, and run on two NVIDIA RTX~3090 GPUs.
+Additional implementation and training details are provided in Appendix~\ref{app:exp_setting}.